DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 # Exploratory Analysis

-## Spatial weights matrices
+## Spatial weights matrix

 One of the main aspects of any spatial autorregresive model is the contiguity matrix, also known as the spatial weights matrix ($\mathbf{W}$).
 This matrix encodes the spatial dependence and influence of one region with its neighbors.
 There are many ways to define $\mathbf{W}$.
-Usually, an expert can propose a potential spatial weights matrix based on their knowledge of the phenomenon (study variable).
-For our research, we will consider most of the parametric approaches as we do not make any assumptions about the underlying spatial structure of the SMR variable.
+Usually, an expert proposes a potential spatial weights matrix based on their knowledge of the phenomenon (study variable).
+For our research, we will consider most of the parametric matrices configurations as we do not make any assumptions about the underlying spatial structure of the SMR variable.

 ```r